Home Programme » Programme features

 - Cell surface, interactions and signaling dealing with integrins, cell membrane and secreted proteoglycans as well as shed syndecans and glypicans, modulation of receptor activation and signaling by matrix effectors,

-- Matrix remodeling enzymes dealing with enzymes (MMPs, cathepsins, heparanase) implicated in disease development and progression,
+- Matrix remodeling enzymes dealing with enzymes (MMPs, cathepsins, heparanase, hyaluronidases) implicated in disease development and progression,

-- Matrix organization and assembly dealing with novel collagen types, matrikines and other emerging concept including proteoglycans & GAGs, non-collagenous proteins, matrix components and inflammation as well as tissue organization and properties.
+- Matrix organization and assembly dealing with novel collagen types, matrikines and other emerging concepts including proteoglycans & GAGs, non-collagenous proteins, matrix components and inflammation as well as tissue organization and properties.

-- Novel insights in matrix pathobiology regulatory mechanisms dealing with epigenetic modifications (including microRNAs) of ECM macromolecules, cell-matrix interactions with focus on pharmacological targeting of cancer.
+- Novel insights in matrix pathobiology regulatory mechanisms dealing with epigenetic modifications (including microRNAs) regulating assembly and functions of ECM macromolecules, cell-matrix interactions with focus on pharmacological targeting of cancer.

 - The tissue organization and the matrix assembly mediated by matrix macromolecules in health and disease.

-- New insights on how matrix macromolecules contribute to matrix-mediated cell signaling and regulation of cell behavior as well as how these molecules affect disease development and progress.
+- New insights on how matrix macromolecules contribute to matrix-mediated cell signaling and cell behavior as well as how these molecules affect disease development and progress.

 - Participants will further become familiar with methodological challenges used for expression and determination of various macromolecules with biopharmaceutical importance as well as novel aspects of cell imaging.